score-spec/docs/content/en/docs/Reference/score-cli/_index.md

 ---
-title: "Score command reference overview"
+title: "Target Platform command reference overview"
-linkTitle: "CLI overview"
+linkTitle: "CLI reference"
 weight: 9
 description: >
   Overview and description for the Platform CLI.
 ---

-The Platform CLI is a command-line tool used to interact with a Score Specification.
+The _Platform CLI_ is a command-line tool used to interact with a Score Specification.
 Use the Platform CLI to transform the platform-agnostic specification into multiple configuration files for the platform of your choice.

 - [How to install the Platform CLI]({{< ref "/content/en/docs/Get started/install.md" >}} "Install")
 - [Environment variables for Score Specification]({{< ref "/content/en/docs/Get started/Environment Configuration/_index.md" >}} "Environment variables")